Brandon Stokley

-Brandon Ray Stokley (born June 23, 1976) is a former American football wide receiver and current radio personality.
-He was drafted by the Baltimore Ravens in the fourth round of the 1999 NFL Draft.
-He played college football at University of Louisiana at Lafayette.
+Brandon Ray Stokley (born June 23, 1976) is an American former professional football player who was a wide receiver in the National Football League (NFL) for fifteen seasons.
+Nicknamed "The Slot Machine," Stokley played college football for the Louisiana Ragin' Cajuns and was selected by the Baltimore Ravens in the fourth round of the 1999 NFL draft.

-Stokley also played for the Indianapolis Colts, Seattle Seahawks, New York Giants, and Denver Broncos, earning three Super Bowl wins during his career.
+Stokley also played for the Indianapolis Colts, Seattle Seahawks, New York Giants, and Denver Broncos, earning two Super Bowl wins during his playing career.
+After retiring from the NFL, he became a radio personality.

 Personal life

 His father, Nelson Stokley, played college football at LSU and was the head coach of the Louisiana–Lafayette Ragin' Cajuns from 1986 to 1998.
 Brandon played wide receiver under his father from 1994 to 1997, with Jake Delhomme as quarterback through the 1996 season.

-While in college, Stokely met his future wife, Lana, a two-time All-America left fielder in softball who led Southwestern Louisiana to two College World Series.
-The couple have two sons.
+While in college, Stokley met his future wife, Lana, a two-time All-American left fielder in softball who led Southwestern Louisiana to two College World Series.
+The couple has two sons.

-Early years
+Early life

-Stokley attended Comeaux High School (Lafayette, Louisiana) and was a letterman in football, basketball, and baseball.
+Stokley attended Ovey Comeaux High School (Lafayette, Louisiana) and was a letterman in football, basketball, and baseball.
 In football, Stokley won All-District 3-A honors, All-Parish honors, All-Acadiana honors, and All-State Class 5-A honors.
 In basketball, Stokley averaged 14 points a game and won All-District honors.
 In baseball, he won All-District honors.

 College career

-Brandon Stokley was a four-year letterman for the Ragin’ Cajun football team from 1995-1998.
+Brandon Stokley was a four-year letterman for the Ragin’ Cajun football team from 1995 to 1998.
 During his career as a wide receiver, Stokley had three 1,000+ yard seasons and was the first player in NCAA Division I-A to average 100 yards per game over a four-year career.

 Stokley is the all-time UL Lafayette leader in passes caught at 241, reception yardage at 3,702 and touchdown receptions with 25.

 Professional career

-First stint with Baltimore Ravens
+Baltimore Ravens (first stint)

-Stokley was drafted by the Baltimore Ravens out of the University of Louisiana at Lafayette, then named the University of Southwestern Louisiana, in the fourth round (105th pick overall) of the 1999 NFL Draft.
-Stokley won a championship ring in Super Bowl XXXV (2001) as a member of the Ravens.
+Stokley was drafted by the Baltimore Ravens out of the University of Louisiana at Lafayette, then named the University of Southwestern Louisiana, in the fourth round (105th pick overall) of the 1999 NFL draft.
+Stokley won a championship ring in Super Bowl XXXV (2000) as a member of the Ravens.
 In the game, he caught 3 passes for 52 yards, including the first touchdown of the game—a 38-yard touchdown reception in the first quarter.